 The lack of prosecutions belies the stringency of existing anti-bribery legislation under which both active and passive bribery, facilitation payments, private bribery and domestic influence peddling are criminal offences, punishable by up to 10 years imprisonment and fines of up to €1m for individuals and €5m for legal entities.
 Consequently there are few anticipated changes to the practices that need to be prohibited.
 The one significant change is the extension of the offence of influence peddling to include officials of international organisations as well as French public officials.

-Sapin II focuses on four key areas:
+Sapin II focuses on five key areas:

 - A legal obligation on French companies to implement anti-corruption compliance programmes

 - The introduction of a new anti-corruption agency tasked with detecting and preventing corruption

 - A new offence of corruptly influencing a foreign public official and the extension of French authorities’ powers to prosecute and sanction acts of corruption committed outside France.

 - The possibility for companies to enter a deferred prosecution agreement in lieu of criminal prosecutions